-The Impact of Urbanization on Ecological Footprint in Developing Countries: A Smooth Transition Regression Model
+The Effects of Urbanization on Ecological Footprint in Developing Countries: A Smooth Transition Regression Model

 Document Type : Research Paper